turbot/steampipe-docs/docs/mods/mod-dependencies.md

 steampipe mod install github.com/turbot/steampipe-mod-aws-compliance
 ```

-This will install the mod into the `.steampipe` sub-directory, and will add the dependency to your `mod.sp` file:
+This will install the mod into the `.steampipe` sub-directory, and will add the dependency to the [require block](/docs/reference/mod-resources/mod#require) of your `mod.sp` file:
 ```hcl
 mod "local" {
   title = "my-mod"